TV Tropes is 149% Funded

 - Friendly Sniper: Despite being a Nazi, she does seem more approachable in comparison to her peers.

 - Genre Savvy: When she fights Alucard, she did something everyone else didn't do: Freak the hell out.
 Luke thought he was stronger than Alucard, and Alhambra thought he was in a fair fight with Alucard, they both got killed by him.
 Rip knew that as soon as Alucard got near the ship, she'd have no chance and that all that awaits her is a gruesome death that there's nothing she can do about, so instead of fighting him head-on, she tries to blow up the plane he was in from a distance.
 And when she was forced to fight head-on, she didn't try to kill him, just knock him into the water so she could presumably escape.

 - In the Dawn, we see a younger Rip in Millenium and where she encountered Alucard.
 She met him before and thus has an idea of what he's capable of.

 - Heroic Sacrifice: Villainous example.
 The Major glorifies her death, as it ensured the initial success of Operation Seelowe 2 by luring Alucard away from London.

 - Impaled with Extreme Prejudice: With her musket, a blunt object.

 - Interplay of Sex and Violence: Her entire death scene, which, due to Alucard taking his time with her, is shown in luxurious detail.
-I mean, if you only remove the blood from this image...
+If you only remove the blood from this image...